How can industry improve on supply chain management, efficiencies and faster adoption of technological innovations?

 World-leading research which builds on existing Supply Chain Management (SCM) and logistical expertise is taking place at Oxford Brookes.

 Dr Christos Vidalakis, a Senior Lecturer in Construction Management, is one of the recipients of the University’s Research Excellence Awards.
-The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in meeting the aims of the recently revised Research and Knowledge Exchange Strategy 2016-2020.
+The Awards were launched last year as part of Oxford Brookes’ commitment to supporting research-active academics and in meeting the aims of the Research and Knowledge Exchange Strategy 2016-2020.

 Dr Vidalakis has a wealth of experience in supporting, coordinating and delivering knowledge exchange activity.
 His research aims to help industry in achieving better supply chain integration, improved process efficiency and faster adoption of technological innovations.